What is VAT?

 Once Revenue has received your VAT application, it can take 28 working days before you have your VAT number, and this is without any enquiries from Revenue.

 Revenue may need you to answer questions about your trade or submit additional evidence before you receive your VAT number.
 If they do, they will usually give you 30 days to reply to an enquiry, but it’s important to reply to them as soon as possible.

-You do not need to register for VAT as soon as you have incorporated your company, however, you can elect to register.
+You do not need to register for VAT as soon as you have registered your company, however, you can elect to register.
 You are only required to register for VAT when you reach the VAT threshold for your business.

 The two main thresholds for VAT are;